HOW BUSINESS FARES IN THE SUPREME COURT

 The Article is organized as follows.
 Part I describes the databases we use to study the Court’s business decisions.
 Part II uses these databases to study the pattern over time of the Court’s pro- and anti-business decisions, the ideological implications of the pattern, and, related to ideology, the correlation between coding decisions as conservative or liberal and coding them as business wins or business loses.
 Part III analyzes the voting behavior of the individual Justices, as distinct from the Court’s actual decisions.
 We rank the Justices in terms of how favorable or unfavorable they are toward business, and relate each Justice’s leaning for or against business to his preappointment ideology, the lower-court decision in the cases the Justice voted on, the federal government’s participation in the case, and the filing of amicus curiae briefs for or against business.
 The conclusion summarizes our findings.

-Click here for the data (.dta) (11/7/2016: updated dataset with corrections coming soon)[no substantial changes in the results of the original study]
+Click here for the data (.dta) (this is an updated and corrected dataset) (no substantial changes in the results reported inthe original study)